At What Cost?

 While La Canada is known for its exemplary schools and small-town feel, as an incorporated city of Los Angeles County we are not insulated from the corruption of the Los Angeles Sheriff's Department (LASD).
 In fact, our community spends millions of dollars a year for LASD's "services", but what is the LASD?
-How good of a public safety system do we have?
-And, even if you feel protected... at what cost?
+How good of a public safety system do they operate?
+What does it cost us?
 To learn more about the work of the LASD read our paper linked below.

 "There are serious concerns and reports that accountability and adherence to legitimate policing practices have lapsed at the Los Angeles County Sheriff’s Department.
 We are undertaking this investigation to determine if LASD has violated the law or the rights of the people of Los Angeles County."